Skip to main content

 How does Riverside Alternative High School rank in LA?

-Riverside Alternative High School is ranked #190 out of 1,288 schools in LA.
+Riverside Alternative High School ranks #548 of 1,288 schools in LA.

 What is Riverside Alternative High School's MySchoolScout rating?

-Riverside Alternative High School has a composite rating of 7.9 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Riverside Alternative High School has a current MySchoolScout rating of 6.7 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Riverside Alternative High School?